-Financial liabilities are comprised primarily of trade and other payables, deferred revenue, the promissory note, the restructuring provision and the Innovation Norway liability.
+Financial liabilities are comprised primarily of trade and other payables, deferred revenue, promissory note, restructuring provision and the liability to Innovation Norway.
 All financial liabilities are recorded at amortized cost.
 All financial liabilities are initially recorded at fair value and designated upon inception as FVPTL or other-financial-liabilities.
-The Group's financial liabilities include trade and other payables, deferred revenue, the promissory note, the restructuring provision and the Innovation Norway liability.